 Learn more: Geico Insurance review

-If budget is your primary concern when it comes to your Oregon car insurance, you might want to get a quote from Travelers; the company offers the lowest full coverage premium on our list.
-The policies are also highly customizable, with optional coverages including roadside assistance, accident forgiveness and ridesharing coverage available.
+If budget is your primary concern when it comes to your Oregon car insurance, you might want to get a quote from Travelers.
+The company offers the lowest full coverage premium on our list.
+The policies are also highly personalizable, with coverage options like roadside assistance, accident forgiveness and ridesharing coverage available.
 The low average premium could be due to the company’s generous discounts, which include savings for hybrid and electric vehicles, safe drivers and homeowners — even if you do not insure your home with Travelers.
+However, Travelers received a lower J.D.
+Power customer satisfaction score than USAA, State Farm and Geico.

 Learn more: Travelers Insurance review

 Progressive’s impressive list of coverages and unique discounts earned it a spot on our list.
-Optional coverages include custom parts and equipment coverage, ridesharing coverage, loan/lease gap coverage and a deductible savings bank option.
-And you might save money just by getting your quote and buying your policy online, owning a home, going paperless or paying in full.
-The company’s Name Your Price tool could help you find coverage that fits your needs and budget; you input your car insurance budget and the tool shows you various coverage combinations that could work for you.
+Coverage options include custom parts and equipment coverage, rideshare coverage and loan/lease gap coverage.
+You might save money just by getting your quote and buying your policy online, owning a home, going paperless or paying in full.
+The company’s Name Your Price tool could help you find coverage that fits your needs and budget.
+You input your car insurance budget and the tool shows you various coverage combinations that could work for you.
+Still, it’s worth noting that Progressive does have the highest average premium and lowest customer satisfaction rating out of the companies on our list.

 Learn more: Progressive Insurance review